Lectem/Worldstone/README.md

   - GCC 6.0 - tested (5.0 should work)
   - clang 3.8 with libc++ or libstdc++-5(only 6 is tested) - tested
   - MSVC 14 (Visual 2015) - tested
+* Bzip2 for Stormlib(libbz2-dev on debian/ubuntu)
-  - QT 5.x for the tools
+* QT 5.x for the tools

 ### Copy-paste from command line (in the project directory):